iammR0OT/HTB/forest.md

 - Account Operator have **Generic ALL** permissions on Enterprise Key Admins group
 - Enterprise Key Admin have write to **AddKeyCredientialLink** to Domain

-So, here is a summary: **svc_alfresco** is a member of the Service account group, which is a member of Privileged IT Account, and which is a member of the Account Operator Group.
+So, here is a summary: **svc_alfresco** is a member of the Service account group, which is a member of the Privileged IT Account group, and which is a member of the Account Operator Group.
 This implies that we can create new users in the domain.
 Consequently, our user, svc_alfresco, is also a member of the Account Operator Group, which has **Generic All** rights on the Domain Key Admins group.
 This allows us to add our new user to that Key Admins group.
 In the end, the Enterprise Key Admins have the **AddKeyCredentialLink** write over the Domain, which we can use to perform a **Shadow Credentials** attack.

 We can't gain admin access through a Shadow Credentials attack because it can only be used for persistence.
 So, I decided to check **Transitive Object Control** (the number of objects this user can gain control of by performing ACL-only based attacks in Active Directory).
 In other words, it represents the maximum number of objects the user can control without needing to pivot to any other system in the network, just by manipulating objects in the directory.

-By exploring **Transitive Object Control**, I discovered that the **Privileged IT Account** group has access to the **Account Operator Group**, and the **Account Operator group** has **GenericAll** writes on the **Exchange Windows Permissions** group, which, in turn, has **WriteDacl** write on the Domain.
+By exploring **Transitive Object Control**, I discovered that the **Privileged IT Account** group has access to the **Account Operator Group**, and the **Account Operator group** has **GenericAll** rights on the **Exchange Windows Permissions** group, which, in turn, has **WriteDacl** rights on the Domain.

 <img width="934" alt="Pasted image 20240107145103" src="https://github.com/iammR0OT/iammR0OT.github.io/assets/74102381/9a27472e-34d7-4bb8-bb80-55743c603d5e">